215 Requests for Rulings

 9. Volume of material per mailpiece, proposed number of pieces to be mailed, class of mail, and post office(s) of mailing.

-The hazards present with chemicals and other types of hazardous materials may not be readily apparent.
-Materials classified under one hazard class can present additional or subsidiary hazards more commonly associated with a different hazard class.
-For example, swimming pool chemicals may cause fires or release poisonous fumes or be corrosive or poisonous.
-Therefore, it is essential when determining mailability to correctly identify the material based on the mailer–supplied documentation (i.e., the MSDS and other information) and never to assume a general designation using unsubstantiated information.
+Hazards associated with chemicals and other hazardous materials may not be immediately evident.
+Materials classified under one hazard class can pose additional risks typically linked to a different hazard class (e.g., swimming pool chemicals may cause fires, release poisonous fumes, or be corrosive or toxic).
+Therefore, determining mailability requires an accurate identification of the material based on mailer-supplied documentation (i.e., the SDS and additional information), and general designations should not be assumed without verified information.

 215.3 Restricted Matter or Perishable Matter